 Shop and stroll your way down Historic Main Street; from western wear to specialty gifts and curios, the boutique shops downtown offer a diverse selection of treasures.

 Warm up over a bowl of soup and a hot sandwich at Java Moon, Red Velvet or Midtown Café, all located on Historic Main Street.

 Spend your afternoon at the Brinton Museum.
-The museum, located on the historic Quarter Circle A Ranch in Big Horn, features 19th, 20th and 21st century Western and American Indian Art.
+(Closes for the season December 23) The museum, located on the historic Quarter Circle A Ranch in Big Horn, features 19th, 20th and 21st century Western and American Indian Art.